rupeshtr78/blog/_posts/2020-07-01-aws-bigdata-iot.md

 image: '/images/awsbigdata/awsbigdata.png'
 ---

-Business case use AWS Big data services to process streaming data from IOT device.
+Business case :Use AWS Big data services to process streaming data from IOT device.

-Iot device in this example will detect the license plate and speed of vehicles, send these data streams into AWS for further processing.
+An Iot device will publish the license plate and clocked speed of vehicles as data streams into AWS for further processing.

-AWS Spark job will filter the cars above speed limit ,Look up the driver information stored in Redshift data warehouse and eventually sends a SNS text message alert to the registered owner of the vehicle in real time.
+AWS Spark job will filter the cars above speed limit ,Look up the vehicle owner information stored in Redshift data warehouse and eventually sends a SNS text message alert to the registered owner of the vehicle in real time.

 AWS Services Used in this exercise.